Driver Control Unit (DCU)

 Interior/Ambient Lighting

 The DCU directly controls the ambient lighting in the cabin and it is personalised to each driver profile.
-The ESP32 communicates with a number of WS2812B 5050 RGB LEDs via a 3.3V signal.
-The LEDs need a 5V power supply and this is provided via the ignition key, with a dc-dc converter providing the required 5V power.
+The DCU communicates with a number of WS2812B 5050 RGB LEDs via a 5V signal and power supply.

 Driving Profile